IC Base High Density Plastisol Ink - Quart

 foil, caviar beads, and a variety of other applications.

-Check out Ryonet Plus Products!
+Check out Ryonet Plus Products and save on shipping!

 - Produce special 3-D, heavy deposit, smooth matte finish prints.